oscarli00/kv-store/README.md

 # kv-store

-An in-memory key-value store inspired by Redis.
+An in-memory key-value store inspired by Redis and built using Linux TCP sockets and C++.

 ## Features